 9. Two or more schools will join to host each meet.
-Each school is expected to participate in the three regular-season ECL meets.
+Each school is expected to participate in the four regular-season ECL meets.

-10. In the spirit of keeping the integrity and competitiveness of league meets at a premium, runners are expected to race each meet (with a wide degree of latitude for strategies that may be employed) rather than running a meet simply as a workout.
+10. In the spirit of keeping the integrity and competitiveness of league meets at a premium, runners are expected to race each meet (while recognizing a wide degree of latitude for strategies that may be employed) rather than running a meet simply as a workout.